kaievns/nikolay.rocks/pages/Silly Thoughts/2016-04-04-how-to-stop-babel.md

 ## Default & Rest Params

 Being someone who flips between ruby and javascript all the time, I really find the default and rest params syntax useful.
-So, I really liked it that babel allows me to be in a similar mindset between languages.
+I liked it very much that babel allows me to be in a similar mindset between languages.

 Well, actually, there are `--harmony_default_parameters` and `--harmony_rest_parameters`